bhaumin/Tournament/README.txt

 You need to have installed python 2.7.6 and psql (PostgreSQL) 9.3.10 in your machine.

 1 - In terminal/cmd, navigate to the directory where the files are located.
-2 - Run the command line "psql".
-3 - You will see a psql prompt.
-On this run the command "create database tournament;" to create the tournament database.
-4 - Then run the command "\i tournament.sql" which will run the attached script file and create all the necessary database objects.
+2 - Run the command line "psql -f tournament.sql" which will run the attached script file and create the database and all the necessary database objects.
-5 - Run the command line "\q" to exit out of the psql.
-6 - Run the unit test file by the command "python tournament_test.py" which will run all the unit tests which will verify the functionality of the swiss-pair tournament rules.
+3 - Run the unit test file by the command "python tournament_test.py" which will run all the unit tests which will verify the functionality of the swiss-pair tournament rules.

 You should see the following output: